-Just as our immune systems defend our bodies against disease, each of our cells also has internal processes to recognize and get rid of potentially harmful substances and foreign objects.
-These foreign objects may include drugs enclosed in targeted delivery vehicles.
+Enhancing targeted intracellular delivery.
+Just as the immune system defends the body against disease, each cell also has internal processes to recognize and get rid of potentially harmful substances and foreign objects.
+These foreign agents may include drugs enclosed in targeted delivery vehicles.
 So as researchers work to develop reliable methods of delivering treatments to targeted cells, further engineering is still needed to ensure the treatments reach the correct structures inside cells.
 Ideally, future health care will incorporate smart delivery systems that can bypass cellular defenses, transport drugs to targeted intracellular sites, and release the drugs in response to specific molecular signals.